aquaris-dev/aquaris-dev.github.io/devices.md

 ### Status

 More detailed status updates will be published on our blog.
-The latest status update was published on [October 16, 2018]({% post_url 2018-10-16-oct-blog %}).
+The latest status update was published on [February 19, 2019]({% post_url 2019-02-19-ripgohan8937 %}).